bullhorn/rest-api-docs/source/includes/_login.md

   "restUrl" : "https://rest{swimlane#}.bullhornstaffing.com/rest-services/{corpToken}/"
 }

-# Send the returned BhRestToken as an HTTP header on all subsequent requests (preferred over the URL):
+# Send the returned BhRestToken as an HTTP header on subsequent requests (preferred over the URL):
 curl -H "BhRestToken: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" \
   "https://rest{swimlane#}.bullhornstaffing.com/rest-services/{corpToken}/ping"
 ```

 Log in and get a REST session.
 This is the primary, supported login process in a production environment.

-- Issue the login request as a `POST` rather than a `GET`.
+- The login endpoint accepts both `GET` and `POST`; `POST` is recommended.
+- `access_token` and `version` may be passed as query-string parameters **or** as `application/x-www-form-urlencoded` form fields.
+A JSON request body is **not** parsed for this endpoint.
-- Send the returned `BhRestToken` as an HTTP header on subsequent requests rather than as a URL query parameter (see [Authorization](#authorization)).
+- Send the returned `BhRestToken` as an HTTP header on subsequent requests rather than as a URL query parameter.

 - Never assume that a REST session will not expire.
 - Perform a [ping](#ping) request to return the timestamp of the REST session expiration.